DiamondLightSource/python-copier-template/docs/how-to/update-template.md

 ## Recommended Workflow

-The following steps are recommended to update your project, especially for infreqently updated projects:
+The following steps are recommended to update your project, especially for infrequently updated projects:

 - first make sure all the tools are updated to latest versions
     - for devcontainers